Your Ultimate Guide to the Latest Research for Tinnitus

 Facts about Tinnitus

-As estimated by Center for Disease Control, almost 15% of Americans (almost 45 million) experience some form of tinnitus.
+As estimated by the Center for Disease Control, almost 15% of Americans (almost 45 million) experience some form of tinnitus.
 About 20 million of them have chronic (ongoing) tinnitus, and 2 million of them have extreme or enfeebling cases.
-In the year 2011, tinnitus was one of the most prevalent service-connected disability for veterans, far overtaking PTSD (post-traumatic stress disorder).
+In the year 2011, tinnitus was one of the most prevalent service-connected disability for veterans, for overtaking PTSD (post-traumatic stress disorder).

 Latest Research for Tinnitus

 In the last few years, researchers have started investing more time studying about tinnitus.
 And therefore, we are heading in a positive direction for the sufferers.
 There are interventions that work well.
 Because of the increased knowledge, we are starting to understand why is it so.

 ATA funded researches

 Over the last 35 years, the American Tinnitus Association(ATA) has funded the research for a cure.
 Some latest research projects funded by ATA are-

 - Information Masking and Tinnitus Adaptation (2016-17)

 - A New Approach to Diagnosing Hyperacusis in Tinnitus Patients (2016-17)